AI Copilot in Kestra – Generate and Edit Flows

 Configuration

-To add Copilot to your flow editor, add the following to your Kestra configuration:
+To add Copilot to your flow editor, add the following to your Kestra configuration.
+The providers array lets you register multiple LLMs and pick a default (isDefault: true):

-kestra: ai: type: gemini gemini: model-name: gemini-2.5-flash api-key: YOUR_GEMINI_API_KEYReplace api-key with your Google Gemini API key, and Copilot will appear in the top right corner of the flow editor.
-Optionally, you can add the following properties to your configuration (not all properties may be included with every provider):
+Replace api-key with your provider credentials.
+Copilot appears in the top right corner of the flow editor.
+Optionally, you can add the following properties inside each provider configuration block (availability varies by provider):

 temperature: Controls randomness in responses — lower values make outputs more focused and deterministic, while higher values increase creativity and variability.topP(nucleus sampling): Ranges from 0.0–1.0; lower values (0.1–0.3) produce safer, more focused responses for technical tasks, while higher values (0.7–0.9) encourage more creative and varied outputs.topK: Typically ranges from 1–200+ depending on the API; lower values restrict choices to a few predictable tokens, while higher values allow more options and greater variety in responses.maxOutputTokens: Sets the maximum number of tokens the model can generate, capping the response length.logRequests: Creates logs in Kestra for LLM requests.logResponses: Creates logs in Kestra for LLM responses.baseURL: Specifies the endpoint address where the LLM API is hosted.clientPem: (Required for mTLS) PEM bundle with client cert + private key (e.g.,cat client.crt.pem client.key.pem > client-bundle.pem).
 Used for mutual TLS.caPem: CA PEM file to add a custom CA withouttrustAll.
 Usually not needed since hosts already trust the CA.customHeaders: Specify custom HTTP headers for authentication and routing through internal AI gateways.
-Custom headers should be passed as a map inside the property.
+Custom headers should be passed as a map inside the property.timeout: Specifies the maximum duration to wait for an AI model API request to complete before timing out.
+ISO 8601 duration format (Java Duration):PT30S= 30 seconds.
+You can set it per provider to enforce strict SLAs.

 The open-source version supports only Google Gemini models.
 Enterprise Edition users can configure any LLM provider, including Amazon Bedrock, Anthropic, Azure OpenAI, DeepSeek, Google Gemini, Google Vertex AI, Mistral, and all open-source models supported by Ollama.
 Navigate down to the Enterprise configurations section for your provider.
 If you use a different provider, please reach out to us and we’ll add it.